o3de/o3de.org/content/docs/user-guide/scripting/lua/debugging-scripts.md

 {{< preview-migrated >}}

-O3DE provides Lua scripts with several functions to make debugging easier\.
+O3DE provides Lua scripts with several functions to make debugging easier.

 ## Logging to the Console

-To print text to O3DE Editor and the console, use the `Debug.Log()` function\.
+To print text to O3DE Editor and the console, use the `Debug.Log()` function.

-The following example shows the use of the `Debug.Log()` function\.
+The following example shows the use of the `Debug.Log()` function.

 ```
 local LoggingTest = { }